-Vashti McCollum of Champaign, Ill. sits outside the Supreme Court building in Washington, Dec.
-8, 1947, while awaiting arguments before the court on her fight to ban religious education classes from an Illinois public school.
-Her case, Illinois ex rel.
-McCollum v.
-Board of Education (1948) was one of the cases after World War II in which the Supreme Court began to interpret the First Amendment's religious establishment clause known as "separation of church and state."
+Vashti McCollum sits outside the Supreme Court building in 1947, while awaiting arguments before the court on her fight to ban religious education classes from an Illinois public school.
+Her case was one of the cases in which the Supreme Court began to interpret the First Amendment's religious establishment clause known as "separation of church and state."
 (AP Photo/Herbert K. White.
-Reprinted with permission of The Associated Press.)
+Reprinted with permission of The Associated Press)

 The first clause in the Bill of Rights states that “Congress shall make no law respecting an establishment of religion.”

 Establishment clause of First Amendment often interpreted to require separation of church and state

 For approximately the first 150 years of the country’s existence, there was little debate over the meaning of this clause in the Constitution.
 As the citizenry became more diverse, however, challenges arose to existing laws and practices, and eventually, the Supreme Court was called upon to determine the meaning of the establishment clause.